GersonSR/comp20-group-project/README.md

 have a knack for solving the travelling salesman problem by inspection!

 ## Use Scenario
-When a user visits the site, they'll be encouraged to log in (in order to save their scores with a personal identifier).
-They'll be asked to use their location, and once they give permission for us to use it, they'll be presented with options:
+When a user visits the site, they'll be asked to use their location, and once they give permission for us to use it, they'll be presented with options:
 * Play Easy Game
 * Play Hard Game
 * Play Around You